A quick recipe for tasty toasted coconut chocolate chip granola made on the stovetop. This recipe is a great time saver, and it’s allergy friendly!

 Granola is one of those foods that’s a bummer to buy.
 First of all, it’s SO expensive! $8.00 for a bag of oats, coconut, and spices?
 Come on.

 Secondly, it’s a huge hazard for those of us dealing with food allergies.
-So many brands of granola contain nuts, dairy, or wheat, and those that don’t actually contain allergens often share lines or facilities with nuts or other allergens.
+It often contain nuts, dairy, or wheat, and those that don’t actually contain allergens often share lines or facilities with nuts or other allergens.

 So what’s a granola fan to do?
 Make your own, of course.

 That’s where the stovetop comes in.
-You can have stovetop toasted coconut chocolate chip granola in just about 15 minutes.
-It’s so easy, you may never make granola in the oven again.
+You can make granola in just about 15 minutes on the stove.
+It’s so easy, you might never want to use the oven again!

 - Place the oats, coconut, and coconut oil in a skillet and cook over medium heat for about 5 minutes, until it starts to brown.